How the Nighttime Economy Is Rewriting Urban Design

 Letting the City Glow

 The future of cities will be shaped just as much by what happens after hours as by what happens during them.
-The night isn’t an exception to urban life — it’s a mirror of it.
-One that reveals the gaps, the possibilities, and the people too often overlooked.
+The night reveals the gaps, possibilities, and people who are too often overlooked.

 Don’t design around the night.
 Design with it.
 Let the city glow.